 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician you'll be expected to occasionally:

-- Work in uncomfortable settings, such as tight or dirty spaces.
+- Work in awkward settings, including tight or messy spaces.

 - Work evenings, weekends and overtime around peak demand.

 A stubborn falsehood about HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+It requires a specific skill set, specialized education and periodic recertification.

-It’s an excellent first career if you prefer to:
+It’s a great career choice if you want to:

-- Avoid large amounts of student debt.
+- Avoid a lot of student debt.

 - Avoid working at a desk or in an office.